iManagement

 • Frame holder

-• Notebook or monitoring app (Hive record sheet)
+• Notebook or tracking app (Hive record card)

 Biosecurity

-The beekeeper is the main vector of disease transmission within an apiary.
+The beekeeper is the primary vector for disease transmission within an apiary.

 • Change gloves if necessary

-• Never exchange frames without absolute sanitary certainty
+• Never exchange frames without absolute certainty about health status

 Learn more: